National Children's Chorus: Paulist Choristers

-In 1925, the New York ensemble began to perform on radio station WLWL, and also on the NBC radio show, "The Catholic Hour."
+In 1925, the New York ensemble began to perform on radio station WLWL, and also on the NBC radio show The Catholic Hour.
 The choir also gave frequent concerts at the Metropolitan Opera House.
 In addition to performances, each ensemble maintained separate recording projects with Columbia Records and Victor Records.
 In 1928, Father Eugene O’Malley, an original Chicago Paulist chorister, succeeded Father Finn as director of the Chicago ensemble.
 Under his leadership the choir once again traveled across the country, and performed at the White House.

 In the 1960s and 1970s, the Chicago and New York groups were disbanded during a liturgical shift towards contemporary sacred music throughout the Catholic Church in the United States.
-In 1977, despite the reformation in Catholic liturgy, Sister Stella Maria Enright (1933-2017) and Jon Wattenberger (1948-1992), a pupil of Father Finn's teachings, founded the Paulist Choristers of California at St. Paul the Apostle Church and School in Westwood, Los Angeles.
+In 1977, despite the reformation in Catholic liturgy, Sister Stella Maria Enright (1933–2017) and Jon Wattenberger (1948–1992), a pupil of Father Finn's teachings, founded the Paulist Choristers of California at St. Paul the Apostle Church and School in Westwood, Los Angeles.
 The ensemble quickly gained international fame through recordings and performances with the Los Angeles Philharmonic, Hollywood Bowl Orchestra, Los Angeles Master Chorale, and the Joffrey Ballet, in addition to multiple television/movie appearances and international tours to London, Oxford, Venice, Florence, Salzburg, and Paris.

 After Wattenberger's death, the ensemble was led, between 1992 and 2004, by conductors Dana Marsh and Sir Martin Neary, who famously conducted music for the funeral of Princess Diana in 1997.

-In 2002, the Paulist Choristers were invited to sing music from The Lord of the Rings with the Hollywood Bowl Orchestra, under the baton of Maestro John Mauceri.
+In 2002, the Paulist Choristers were invited to sing music from The Lord of the Rings with the Hollywood Bowl Orchestra, under the baton of maestro John Mauceri.
 For the first time in Paulist history, girls were inducted into the organization, marking the first-ever co-ed appearance for the group.

 Transition to National Children's Chorus

 In 2004, following the exit of Neary from the position, Luke McEndarfer was chosen as the 4th Artistic Director of the Paulist Choristers of California.

 In 2009, with the support of Sister Stella, McEndarfer fully secularized the chorus, formally changed the group's name, and co-founded the National Children's Chorus with Cristina Demiany.
 This organizational change signified the formal separation of the group from the Catholic Church after more than a century.

 NCC broadened its programming to create ensembles for children of varying ages and vocal facility, including its first-ever SATB ensemble, and expanded to New York (2011), Washington, D.C.
-(2014), San Francisco (2019), Austin (2021), Dallas (2022) and Boston (2022).
+(2014), San Francisco (2019), Austin (2021), Dallas (2022), Boston (2022) and Chicago (2024).

-The organization maintains conductor training partnerships with graduate conducting programs at University of Southern California (2016) and Manhattan School of Music (2017), in addition to partnerships with the San Francisco Conservatory of Music and UCLA.
+The organization maintains conductor training partnerships with graduate conducting programs at the University of Southern California (2016) and Manhattan School of Music (2017), in addition to partnerships with the San Francisco Conservatory of Music and the University of California, Los Angeles.